 For those, who like watching videos, I have also attached a nice one explaining that process.

-So, get checked to be sure you are suffering from Fructose Malabsorption and then move on to my Fructose Malabsorption Diet and Favourable Foods pages.
+So, get checked to be sure you are suffering from fructose malabsorption and then move on to my Fructose Malabsorption Diet and Food List pages.
 Or, if you want to perform some other self-check, then read on.

 Another way to find out, if you are a fructose malabsorber, is to strictly eliminate fructose, fructans, and sorbitol from your diet for at least three days.
-Three days of such a diet should be enough, to obviously improve symptoms of people with Fructose Malabsorption.
-You will find the food you can eat during that time on my Favourable Foods page and also in one of the apps under My Resources.
+Three days of such a diet should be enough, to obviously improve symptoms of people with fructose malabsorption.
+You will find the food you can eat during that time on my Fructose Malabsorption Food List and also in one of the apps under Helpful Resources.

-You can print my food diary template or you can have a look at apps like “mySymptoms Food Diary & Symptom Tracker” (Android, iOS*), which simplify that work.
+You can print my food diary template or you can have a look at apps like “mySymptoms Food Diary & Symptom Tracker” (Android, iOS), which simplify that work.
 A few of these “food and/or symptoms diary” apps also provide some diagnostic functionality, such as emerging patterns between diet and symptoms, and the option for generating pdf reports.
 This can come in handy when talking to a physician.
-Check out my tools for further apps.
+Check out the Helpful Resources for further apps.

 Do you know further self-checks?
 Leave a comment!